michal-h21/make4ht/README.md

 :    the output directory

-`repetition`

-:    limit number of command execution.

 `correct_exit`

 :    expected `exit code` from the command.
 The compilation will be terminated
-     if exit code of the executed command  is different.
+     if the exit code of the executed command has a different value.

 # Configuration file {#configfile}